junwatu/grid-sound-ambient/blogs/README.md

 console.log(`📊 Retrieving ${limit} music generation records from GridDB`);

 const results = await client.select({
  containerName,
     orderBy: 'generation_timestamp',
     order: 'DESC',
  limit
 });
 ```

-The `client.select()` function is basically wrapper for SQL SELECT, for the full source code for this function, you can look in the `libs\griddb.ts` file.
+The `client.select()` function is basically a wrapper for SQL SELECT.
+For the full source code for this function, you can look in the `libs\griddb.ts` file.

 ## Further Enhancements

-This project is a simple prototype of what we can do using AI and GridDB database.
-In the real scenario you need to wire the app with real IoT sensor data.
+This project is a simple prototype of what we can do using AI and the GridDB database.
+In the real scenario, you need to wire the app with real IoT sensor data.